Share this

 how to lower the cost of clinical research

-by Neoteryx on Mar 20, 2018 5:00:00 AM
+by Neoteryx Microsampling on Mar 20, 2018 5:00:00 AM

-- clinical procedure costs (15%-22% of total)
+- Clinical procedure costs (15%-22% of total)

-- administrative staff costs (11%-29% of total)
+- Administrative staff costs (11%-29% of total)

-- site monitoring costs (9%-14% of total)
+- Site monitoring costs (9% - 14% of total)

 Improving Data Capture and Use

-Putting Patients First
+Putting People First

 Changing clinical research models to reflect a patient-centric model improves the experience for the patients.
-It also increases the likelihood of their full participation, significantly lowering the costs associated with patients leaving before the trial is complete.
-The solutions may include adapting how you monitor patients and making better use of elements such as home health nursing.
+It also increases the likelihood of their full participation, significantly lowering the costs associated with study volunteers dropping out before the trial is complete.

 Adapting to New Technologies